 You will need to submit an accompanying letter of support from your supervisor.

-If you are eligible and wish to be considered for the award, you must submit an abstract to the DDL Conference ticking the box to be considered for The Pat Burnell New Investigator Award before the deadline of 28th July 2017.
+If you are eligible and wish to be considered for the award, you must submit an abstract to the DDL Conference ticking the box to be considered for The Pat Burnell Junior Investigator Award before the deadline of 13th July 2018.

 The DDL Organising Committee shortlist the best abstracts and will contact the authors during October.